1iveowl/RelayHybridConnRx.Azure/README.md

 For an introduction to Azure Relay Hybrid Connects see: [Get started with Relay Hybrid Connections](https://docs.microsoft.com/en-us/azure/service-bus-relay/relay-hybrid-connections-dotnet-get-started)

 ## How to use
-Using this library is super easy, just follow these examples or see the [Console Test sample](https://github.com/1iveowl/RelayHybridConnRx.Azure/tree/master/src/test/ConsoleTest)
+Using this library is super easy.
+Follow these examples or see the [Console Test sample](https://github.com/1iveowl/RelayHybridConnRx.Azure/tree/master/src/test/ConsoleTest)

 ### Creating a listener